This Almond Torte has the perfect combination of an inside of sweet, chewy goodness and a topping of sweet, crunchy, almonds.

 - Add in sugar and mix until fluffy.

-- Add in flour and mix just until combined.
-There is no salt in this recipe so be sure and use salted butter.
+- Add in flour mixture and mix just until combined.
 There is also no baking soda or baking powder.
 It is a thick batter.

 - Sprinkle top with sliced almonds and sugar.